textbook/fauxauth/README.md

 install:all` to install the relevant dependencies in both the root directory and `e2e/`.

-To run the full automated checking suite (lint, build and test), run `npm run ship`.
+To run the full automated validation suite (lint, build and test), run `npm run ship`.

 [1]: https://docs.docker.com/compose/
 [2]: https://www.npmjs.com/package/concurrently